jordan-rash/tsnet-httpserver/README.md

 | hostname   | string | None    | true     |
 | ts_authkey | string | None    | true     |

+> Recommended that you use a pre-authorized tailscale key and tag it with "tag:wasmcloud" or something similiar

 ### Artifacts
 Usable OCI artifacts can be found in Github Packages (linked in the right hand side bar)